eficode-academy/kubernetes-katas/ingress-traefik/https-letsencrypt-HTTP-Challenge/README.md

 6. If the verification succeeds, LetsEncrypt issues the SSL certificate against that DNS name `nginx.demo.wbitt.com` , which Traefik stores it in it's certificate store file `acme.json`.
 7. Traefik deletes the temporary text/html file it created earlier for challenge verification, and deletes any URL routing it had set up for this.

-**Note:** If it was the LetsEncrypt Staging server being asked for certificate, you get a **"Fake LE Root X1"** certificate.
-If it was the Production certificate server, you will get a proper/valid SSL certificate issued by **"Let's Encrypt Authority X3"**.
-Both type of certificates are valid only for 90 days.

 As you can see from the steps above, for HTTP challenge to succeed, your web server - or, reverse proxy in this case - should be accessible over the internet.
 The DNS zone file for your domain should have a host entry (`nginx.demo.wbitt.com`), which should point to the public IP of this web-server/reverse-proxy.
 It is not necessary for the DNS entry to be an `A` record.
 It could be a CNAME, eventually pointing to an IP.
 For example your DNS zone file can look like this:

 ```